-The IU Secure wireless network is available in all IU Bloomington and IUPUI dormitory residence halls, as well as Campus View, Hillcrest Apartments, and Tulip Tree.
-If IU Secure is not yet available in your campus residence, you may operate a properly configured, FCC-approved wireless access point (WAP) as an exception to the IT-19 Extending the University Data Network and IT-20 Wireless Networking policies from the University Information Policy Office (UIPO).
+The IU Secure wireless network is available in most IU Bloomington and IUPUI campus residences.
+You may operate a properly configured, FCC-approved wireless access point (WAP) as an exception to the IT-19 Extending the University Data Network and IT-20 Wireless Networking policies from the University Information Policy Office (UIPO) only if your residence is listed at Wireless Networking: Temporary Exception 2.
 Once IU Secure is available in your residence, this exception will no longer apply and you will need to remove your WAP from the network.
-For details, see At IUB, if my campus residence does not yet have IU Secure wireless network access, how do I configure a wireless access point?

 In Indiana University Bloomington and IUPUI campus housing, UITS Technology Center Consulting (TCC) will assist you as a campus resident in connecting your computer to the campus network via the data jacks in your residence.

 If you are having problems connecting your computer, contact the Support Center.
 If necessary, Support Center staff will forward information about the problem to TCC consultants, who can do the following, as needed: